 Reimbursement for SLS shall not include the cost of maintenance of the dwelling.
 Residential expenses (e.g., phone, cable TV, food, rent, mortgage, home/renters insurance, etc.) shall be paid by the person(s) supported and other residents in the home (if applicable), through mutual agreement reached by the persons sharing the dwelling.
 A person who is receiving SLS shall not be eligible to receive Personal Care, Respite or Transportation as separate services, except for Supported Employment Transportation and Personal Care at the Worksite.
 With these exceptions and the additional exception of transportation to and from medical services covered through the Medicaid State Plan, transportation shall be a component of SLS and shall be included in the reimbursement rate for the service.
 The SLS provider shall not own the person’s place of residence under any circumstances.
 The provider shall not be a co-signer of a lease on the person’s place of residence unless this is necessary for person to obtain lease and , the provider signs a written agreement with the person that states that the person will not be required to move if the primary reason is because the person desires to change to a different provider.
 The SLS provider shall not own, be owned by, or be affiliated with any entity that leases or rents a place of residence to a person supported if such entity requires, as a condition of renting or leasing, the person to move if the person desires to change to a different SLS provider.
 SLS shall not be provided in any setting defined as an institutional setting under the federal Medicaid HCBS Settings Rule including inpatient hospitals, nursing facilities, and Intermediate Care Facilities for individuals with Intellectual Disabilities (ICFs/IID).
 Certain family member(s) of the person supported cannot be reimbursed to provide SLS i.e. spouse to spouse, parent to child, child to parent or either appointed as legal guardian and/or living with the person.
 Other family member(s) may be reimbursed to provide SLS if they otherwise meet the provider qualifications and hiring requirements for this service or are employed by an approved provider of SLS services.
 SLS shall not be provided in a home where a person supported lives with family members unless such family members are also persons receiving waiver services.
 Family member shall be interpreted to mean the mother, father, grandmother, grandfather, sister, brother, son, daughter, or spouse, whether the relationship is by blood, by marriage, or by adoption.
 Provision of personal care and companion services may be subject to EVVMS for service delivery SLS shall not be provided out-of-state.
 A minimum of two face-to-face direct service visits lasting at least one hour in the home per week are required for each person receiving SLS, along with 24/7 availability of provider staff in case emergency supports are needed.

 The Supported living provider must meet the general requirements for the In-Home Residential specifications outlined from previous waivers.
 An applicant wishing to provide SLS does not need to provide evidence of compliance with fire and health standards because the service will be provided in the individual's home, but not in the home with the family for SLS.
 Instead, a new applicant shall submit to the Division a written plan in the form of a proposal, together with an application for programmatic certification, describing how the programmatic standards referenced above will be met.
-Certification surveys will follow the standards for Hourly Service Providers, and may include visits to the homes of individuals being served.
+Certification surveys will follow the standards for Hourly Service Providers and may include visits to the homes of individuals being served.
 When the application, supporting data, and site visit, if applicable, prove the program or service is in full compliance with certification requirements, a certificate will be issued by the Division of Developmental Disabilities.
-Subsequent site inspections shall be scheduled in accordance with policy and procedures of the Office of Certification.
-Programmatic re-surveys are conducted at one or two year intervals depending on the previous survey outcome.
+Subsequent site inspections shall be scheduled in accordance with the policy and procedures of the Office of Certification.
+Programmatic re-surveys are conducted at one or two-year intervals depending on the previous survey outcome.
 Programs delivering SLS shall have a written mission statement for dissemination to prospective clients and their families.
-This mission statement shall address: Program philosophy and purpose; Geographical area served; Range of services provided; and Population served, including criteria for service eligibility, program admission and program discharge.
+This mission statement shall address: Program philosophy and purpose; Geographical area served; Range of services provided; and Population served, including criteria for service eligibility, program admission, and program discharge.
 SLS services will be delivered/supervised by a QIDP in coordination with the individual's plan of care.
-Providers must have documented record of having completed training prior to providing services.
-Providers of service must maintain a service log that documents specific dates on which services were delivered, consistent with the consumer's person centered plan.
-The Department of Mental Health, Division of Developmental Disabilities requires certification of programs delivering Supported Living as a in home residential type service.
-Site inspections and/or Life Safety inspections shall be scheduled in accordance with policy and procedures of the ADMH/DDD only when there are documented concerns regarding the individual(s) health, safety and/or welfare.
-Programmatic re-surveys are conducted at one or two year intervals depending on the previous survey outcome.
+Providers must have documented records of having completed training prior to providing services.
+Providers of service must maintain a service log that documents specific dates on which services were delivered, consistent with the consumer's person-centered plan.
+The Department of Mental Health, Division of Developmental Disabilities requires certification of programs delivering Supported Living as an in-home residential type service.
+Site inspections and/or Life Safety inspections shall be scheduled in accordance with policy and procedures of the ADMH/DDD only when there are documented concerns regarding the individual(s) health, safety, and/or welfare.
+Programmatic re-surveys are conducted at one or two-year intervals depending on the previous survey outcome.
 Each SLS program must develop and maintain appropriate, up-to-date staffing to provide adequate services as outlined in the PCP and POC.
 Program staff ratios and staff work schedules shall be maintained to meet the needs of individuals.
 An emergency, on-call staff person, in addition to those normally required to maintain appropriate staffing patterns, shall be available on a 24/7 basis for each individual.
-Staff scheduling and work place assignments shall be so arranged as to provide services to meet individual needs.
+Staff scheduling and workplace assignments shall be so arranged as to provide services to meet individual needs.
 Since this service provides supported living, the staffing pattern shall be appropriate to the type and scope of programmed services and shall include staff members who meet qualifications set forth in the approved job descriptions.
-Supported Living services will be supervised by a QIDP in coordination with the individual's person centered plan.
-The role of the QIDP is to ensure services are delivered as outlined in the PCP, POC and are based on individual need.
+Supported Living services will be supervised by a QIDP in coordination with the individual's person-centered plan.
+The role of the QIDP is to ensure services are delivered as outlined in the PCP, POC and are based on individual needs.
 Qualifications: